Experienced Attorneys Serving Victims of Injuries Caused by Heavy Equipment Accidents

 Your employers must legally provide you with a hazard-free workplace, and if they knowingly allowed defective products or equipment to be used, they may be held accountable, or considered negligent.
 A workplace liability suit against a third party may have a domino effect and result in further investigations if the supplier or manufacturer provided other defective materials or equipment.

 To prove negligence in a heavy equipment injury case, a few criteria must be met.
 The first necessary step is to establish that the defending party owed a duty of care or a responsibility to provide safe and effective equipment.
 The next step will entail showing how that duty was breached or disregarded, and finally you will need to prove your injuries were a direct result of their failure to fulfill their duty of care.

-In the case of heavy equipment injuries, your attorney may need to show that the manufacturer cut corners in production and used faulty parts or materials, or knowingly sold defective materials.
+In the case of heavy equipment injuries, your Macon personal injury lawyer may need to show that the manufacturer cut corners in production and used faulty parts or materials, or knowingly sold defective materials.
 Manufactures may not have conducted proper quality inspections.
 They must be able to prove their products and equipment were properly constructed and perform as intended.

 Workers’ Compensation Only Goes So Far